IWIS 2025 Summit

 About the Summits

-The National Mission for Clean Ganga (NMCG) and the Center for Ganga River Basin Management and Studies (cGanga) are pleased to organize the 9th India Water Impact Summit [IWIS] & 2nd Climate Investments and Technology Impact Summit [CITIS] during 4 – 6 December 2024.
-The Summits will be held at Bharat Mandapam-Convention Centre, New Delhi with provision to have participation of some dignitaries and special guests in virtual mode as well as Webcast for delegates who are unable to travel to the summit venue.
+The Center for Ganga River Basin Management and Studies (cGanga) is pleased to organize the 10th India Water Impact Summit [IWIS] & 3rd Climate Investments and Technology Impact Summit [CITIS] during 9 – 11 December 2025.
+The Summits will be held at Indian Institute of Technology Delhi.

 Restoration and Conservation of